 This section contains information on Council's past and foreshadowed rating levels along with Council's rating structure and the impact of changes in property valuations.
-This section should be read in conjunction with Council's Rating Strategy and propose waste policy which is available in Appendix A.
+This section should be read in conjunction with Council's Rating Strategy and proposed waste service charge policy which is available in Appendix A.